 When people hear the term Canadian whiskey, they are oftentimes hit by surprise because whiskey is not commonly known nor has it been known to be produced in regions of Canada.

-Because of this, Canadian whiskey tends to lack the hefty and large taste that you will find with many bourbon and scotch whiskey varieties produced in the United States.
+Because of this, Canadian whiskey tends to lack the hefty and large taste that you will find with many bourbon and scotch whisky varieties produced in the United States.

 Canadian whiskey is a lot smoother and lighter than most If not all US whiskey types.
 Canadian whiskey is also generally made using a variety of different grains and other sorts of mixes such as corn, rye, and more.